yournextagency/producttrainer-test-assignment/README.md

 Website requirements:
 - Make sure to make everything on the website editable
-- Make sure to use Sections and Entries where needed
+- Make sure to use Sections, Entries and other Craft functionalities according to best practices